 “Okay, Mum.
-I’ll be right down,” replied Johnny, quickly smoothing his unruly mop of hair down with a damp hand and rolling his eyes as a few disobedient strands immediately popped back up again.
-Never mind, he thought, as he turned to leave the bathroom, what my hair looks like won’t matter when it’s under a snowboarding helmet and I’m flying down the mountainside at a hundred miles an hour.
+I’ll be right down,” replied Johnny, quickly smoothing his unruly mop of hair down with a damp hand and rolling his eyes, as a few disobedient strands immediately popped back up again.
+Never mind, he thought, as he turned to leave the bathroom.
+What my hair looks like won’t matter when it’s underneath a snowboarding helmet and I’m flying down the mountainside at a hundred miles an hour.
 And with that, he closed the bathroom door behind him and ran down the stairs to join his parents.

 “Better to be safe than sorry, son,” said his father, slowing the car even further.
-“But we’ve got plenty of time anyway.
+“But we’ve got plenty of time.
 We’ll get you to the coach station well before you’re due to ship out, so just sit back and relax, okay?”

-Johnny’s dad pulled the car into an empty parking space and together they unloaded the luggage and began to make their way towards the line of coaches.
-They were about halfway there when Johnny spotted Simon and Trudy standing with a small group of children next to one of Johnny’s teachers.
-Johnny stopped and with a pleading look on his face, said: “Mum, Dad.
+Johnny’s dad pulled the car into an empty parking space and together they unloaded the luggage and began to thread their way towards the line of coaches.
+They were about halfway there, when Johnny spotted Simon and Trudy, standing with a small group of children next to one of Johnny’s teachers.
+Johnny stopped and with a pleading look on his face, said: “Mum.
+Dad.
 Can we say goodbye here?
 I don’t really want, well, you know.”

 “Of course, we understand, don’t we dear?” replied Johnny’s dad.
 “You’re all grown up now and you can’t have us making a scene, can you?” he continued.